dimagi/commcare-hq/corehq/apps/README.rst

 appstore
    The CommCare Exchange, a deprecated feature that allowed projects to publish their projects in a self-service manner and download other organizations' projects.
 This process is now supported internally by the support team.
-The UI portions of this app have been removed, but the data models are still necessary for the internal process. callcenter
+The UI portions of this app have been removed, but the data models are still necessary for the internal processes. callcenter
    The call center application setting allows an application to reference a mobile user as a case that can be monitored using CommCare.
 This allows supervisors to view their workforce within CommCare. casegroups